P&DS Virtual Advisor

 Yes, a public notice is sent to adjacent property owners a minimum of 10 days before final action by the city.
 A public hearing before Planning Board or City Council is not required for ADU applications.
 The Planning Department will review the application based on the criteria set forth in Section 9-6-3(a), B.R.C.
 1981.
 The purpose of the public comment is for neighbors to learn about your proposal and raise any potential concerns prior to permitting.
 Although neighbors cannot stop you from creating an ADU, it allows you the opportunity to address any valid neighbor concerns.

 The principal dwelling unit and accessory unit together are considered one dwelling unit for the purposes of determining occupancy requirements.
 Therefore, the total occupancy of both units shall not exceed the standards set forth in Section 9-8-5, “Occupancy of Dwelling Units,” B.R.C.
 1981 , for one dwelling unit.
-For the purposes of ADUs, any occupant and his or her dependents shall be counted as one person.
+For the purposes of ADUs, any occupant and their dependents shall be counted as one person.
 For example, a family may live in the principal home and two unrelated persons may reside in the accessory unit (three unrelated persons in the RMX zoning districts).
-As mentioned above, any occupant and his or her dependents are considered one person.
+As mentioned above, any occupant and their dependents are considered one person.
 Therefore, in the example above, a parent with dependent children may occupy the accessory unit plus one unrelated person (two in the RMX zoning districts).

 There are a number of single-family homes in Boulder that have illegal units.
 The ADU Update of 2018 was intended, in part, to encourage homeowners to comply with the ADU regulations.
 Many illegal units were created legally as additional space for living or an office.
 Over the years, these spaces may have been modified to create separate cooking/sleeping areas and rented not knowing that this was not allowed by city regulations.
-The city encourages homeowners with illegal units to meet with a project specialist in the City’s Development Services Center to review the new regulations and better understand if their unit may be eligible.
+The city encourages homeowners with illegal units to connect with staff in the City’s Planning & Development Services Center to review regulations and better understand if their unit may be eligible.

 Any modification to a legally established accessory unit that results in one or more of the following must be reviewed by the city and requires a new application to be filed with a Project Specialist at the Planning and Development Services Center: